xyetim/werewolfnarrator/werewolfnarrator-v2/README.md

 - Use PWA cache to speed up layouts and images
 - Only serve data in JSON format
 - Serve this JSON format through the action cable too
-- Use a the finite_machine to keep track of the game progress and trasitions !?
-(How to handle skipping states?)
 - Make some tests!

 # Overview of the game phases (including some setup stuff)